 Well, I guess I should define "homeless" first.

-- If it's not your own... you're posting up in someone's bedroom in their house and their scowling at your situation... you're homeless.
+- If it's not your own... you're posting up in someone's bedroom in their house and they are scowling at your situation... you're homeless.

 - If you are penniless and shelter bound... you are homeless.